 And never think of those who have been killed in the cause of Allah as dead.
 Rather, they are alive with their Lord, receiving provision, rejoicing in what Allah has bestowed upon them of His bounty, and they receive good tidings about those [to be martyred] after them who have not yet joined them—that there will be no fear concerning them, nor will they grieve.

-That is why author and activist Ayaan Hirsi Ali continues to call for a reformation of Islam.
+This is why author and activist Ayaan Hirsi Ali continues to call for a reformation of Islam.
 In Heretic: Why Islam Needs a Reformation Now she describes three groups of believers.
-The first, the Medina Muslims, are fundamentalists who adhere to and wish to impose Islamic religious law (Sharia) on others.
+The first, the Medina Muslims, are fundamentalists who adhere to Islamic religious law (Sharia) and wish to impose it on others.
 The second are Mecca Muslims, the vast majority of Muslims who are devout but nonviolent and fairly tolerant of nonbelievers.
 Finally, she refers to the third group as modifying Muslims, who strive to keep religion out of politics and to modify extreme aspects of Islam.

-Having suffered at the hands of Medina Muslims (she is a victim of female genital mutilation who was forced to flee Africa to avoid an arranged marriage and is under constant threat for criticizing Islam), atheist Hirsi Ali encourages modifying Muslims to move the ancient religion away from the patriarchal bondage imposed by Sharia toward a more civilized and peaceful version of Islam.
+Having suffered at the hands of the Medina Muslims (she’s a victim of female genital mutilation who was forced to flee Africa to avoid an arranged marriage and is under constant threat for criticizing Islam), atheist Hirsi Ali encourages modifying Muslims to move the ancient religion away from the patriarchal bondage imposed by Sharia toward a more civilized and peaceful version of Islam.

 In a 2015 Foreign Policy piece titled “Islam is a Religion of Violence,” Hirsi Ali concludes,